reginaldford/sms/readme.md

 SMS is a terminal program that interprets commands like `a = 4 * cos(0.5);` and `delete a;` to set and destroy variables, respectively.

 The program currently parses, evaluates, and stores mathematical expressions, strings, and data structures like arrays and contexts.
 Contexts are user defined objects with key-value pairs.
+Functions can also be called with dynamic scoping for the variables.

 To exit the program, use `ctrl + c` or enter `exit;` The syntax is expected to rapidly change for a while.
 The variable names must start with underscores or a letter and variables can store mathematical expressions, strings, numbers, contexts and arrays of the forementioned things.